RDeckard/tic-80-build-tools/README.md

 -   **Idempotent & Safe**: Scripts are safe to run multiple times and create timestamped outputs by default.
 -   **Easy Cleanup**: Keep your project tidy with `cleanup` commands for both cartridges and builds.
 -   **Convention-based**: Uses a simple `bundle.txt` file to specify which sources to include and in what order.
--   **Zero-dependency**: Just two Ruby scripts.
-No external gems required.
+-   **Zero-dependency & Broad Compatibility**: Just two Ruby scripts with no external gems required.
+Works with Ruby 2.6+ found on most systems.

 ## Installation